Pwera/Docker-Notes/README.md

 ```

 ## Secrets Storage

+Secrets can be created by authorized or trusted
+personnel.
+The values of those secrets are then encrypted and stored in the highly available cluster state database.
+The secrets, since they are encrypted, are now secure at rest.
+Once a secret is requested by an authorized application service, the secret is only forwarded to the
+cluster nodes that actually run an instance of that particular service, and the secret value is never stored on the node but mounted into the container in a tmpfs RAM-based volume.
+Only inside the respective container is the secret value available in clear text

 Secrets are first stored in Swarm , then assigned to a service(s).
 Only containers in assigned Service(s) can see them.